Last update: February 2022

 5 min read

 Don’t get me wrong, I do like dogs, well kind of.
 I just have major trust issues with them.
-Ever since the rottweiler incident, dogs instinctively feel that they can easily intimidate me.
-I guess that’s why they keep doing exactly that.
+Ever since the rottweiler incident I live in fear.
+Dogs instinctively feel that they can easily intimidate me and I guess that’s why they keep doing exactly that.
 Especially this Thai dog…

 Some say there is nothing like the Thai street food stalls.
 They are literally everywhere and they offer simple, delicious and authentic local food for insanely low prices.

-Normally, I’m the first to agree, but after 6 months of travel in South East Asia the rice and noodles diet kinda lost its appeal and I craved Western food.
-Above all I was looking forward to sit on a real chair instead of the usual low plastic stool that is actually meant for children.
+Normally, I’m the first to agree, but after 6 months of travel in South East Asia the rice and noodle diet kinda lost its appeal and I craved Western food.
+Above all, I was looking forward to having a meal while seated on a real chair instead of a tiny plastic stool that is actually meant for children.

 Fortunately, Thailand is very much adapted to tourists and in most of the cities Western restaurants are abundant.
 Unfortunately, the city of Loei in the North of Central Thailand is not one of those cities.

 It took some effort, but we did find a Western restaurant.
-With the promise of steak, schnitzel, pizza and German beers we set off to Restaurant “Mr. Chris”.
+With the promise of steak, schnitzel, pizza and German beers we set off to Restaurant “Mr. Chris” in the town’s center.
 All signs were green for an old fashioned feeding frenzy, if not for the presence of the house dog.

 We are seated outside on the covered patio as I see the dog from the corner of my eye.

-Not a typical Thai dog, but an enormous Siberian Husky with bright blue eyes that seem to look right through me.
-We are the only ones in the restaurant and the servers are inside.
+Not a typical Thai dog, but an enormous Siberian Husky with sinister blue eyes that looked right through me.
+He opens his jaws for a lazy yawn to reveal a gigantic pair of sharp and yellow fangs.
+We are the only guests in the patio area and the servers are inside.

 He sees me.
-He gives us a short condescending look and disappears under our table.
-I don’t like it, he’s sniffing our feet to check us out and I can’t see him.
-It’s warm outside and a drop of sweat trickles down my back.
+He gives me a long evil stare and a low soft growl and then disappears under our table.
+I don’t like it at all, he’s sniffing our feet to check us out and I can’t see him.
+A drop of sweat trickles down my back, it must be because of the warm weather.

 Who’s the boss?

-Apparantly he decided we’re ok and jumps on a small bench at the table next to us and lies down with his head resting on his giant front paws.
+Apparently, for the time being he decided we’re ok and jumps on a small bench at the table right next to us where he lies down with his head resting on his giant front paws.
+His sinister eyes are still on us though.
 Marjolein senses my unease and suggests to relocate to another restaurant.
-However much I would like that, my pride and appetite prevent me from giving in.
+My inner voice is screaming YES, but my pride and appetite prevent me from giving in.

 One of the servers doesn’t agree with the dog lying on the bench and tells him to get down from it.
-The dog lifts its head and stares at the server intensely, but he is not moving.
+The dog lifts its head, stares at the server intensely and starts the soft low growl we heard before.
+He is not moving.
 The server repeats her command and pushes the dog lightly in an attempt to get it to move.
-More intense staring with those piercing eyes, but the dog doesn’t move a muscle.
+More intense staring with those piercing eyes, a slight curl of the lips and continued low growling.
+Clearly he has no intention to move.

 It’s painfully obvious that the server has no idea how to proceed.
 Somehow she knows the dog has the upper hand and she shouldn’t defy him any longer.
 With a nervous giggle she backs off and walks away.
 Now we all know who’s the boss in this restaurant.

 A few minutes later the exact same ritual repeats with another member of the restaurant staff.
-My mind wanders and I start to imagine about what would happen if this Thai dog would go crazy right now and attack me.
+My mind starts to wander and I imagine about what would happen if this Thai dog would go crazy right now.
+How it would attack me and rip my body to shreds with those monstrous yellow fangs.
 No one would be able to call off the dog, no matter how hard they tried, they have no control.
 I feel nauseous.

 Threatening Thai dog

 We just finished our dinner and ordered some coffee as suddenly the dog is next to Marjolein.
-He is staring right at her with the same penetrating gaze we saw before.
+He is staring right at her with that same penetrating gaze.
 Then he pushes his head on her hand.
 Marjolein talks to him, but she doesn’t pet him.
 Now he starts pushing harder and more demanding.
 Then he hits her with his paw on her leg.
-Not gently, but hard and repeatedly.
+Not gently, but fierce and repeatedly.
 When Marjolein doesn’t give in he jumps on the chair next to her and hits her again with force, but this time on her arm and shoulder.

-I remember thinking that this must have been very intimidating for Marjolein since they are at eye level now and the dog is as close as 30 centimeters from her face.
+I remember thinking that this must have been very intimidating for Marjolein since they are at eye level now and his jaws are as close as 30 centimeters from her face.
 Mind you, this dog is huge!

 His constant hitting is painful and forces Marjolein to stand up.
 Immediately the dog takes her place so now he’s on the chair right next to me and he’s looking me straight in the eye.
-All this time the dog is unnaturally calm, doesn’t make a sound and has that continuous sinister stare.
-There’s not a hint of playfulness, just threat and dominance.
+I feel his breath on my face.
+All this time the dog is unnaturally calm, he’s not growling at this time, just that continuous sinister stare.
+There’s not a hint of playfulness, only threat and dominance.

 Rescue from the Thai dog

 The following night we had a delicious meal at one of the street food stalls that are everywhere in Thailand.
-We sat on those low stools.
-You know, the plastic ones that are actually meant for children.
+They served delicious and authentic local food.
+We sat on plactic stools.
+You know, the tiny ones that are actually meant for children.

 Accidents can happen and also when you’re vacationing in Thailand.
 Outside of Bangkok, healthcare in Thailand is hopelessly underdeveloped.
-Any serious ailments or injuries will most likely require costly medical transport to Bangkok, where beds in a reputable hospital are $500 per night.
+Any serious ailment or injury will most likely require costly medical transport to Bangkok, where beds in a reputable hospital are $500 per night.
 Without proper insurance they will make you pay upfront.

 Make sure you have the right travel insurance.
 One that covers medical costs abroad, evacuation, repatriation and adventurous activities.
 Read more about travel insurance here, or get an instant non-committal quote here.